9 Grooming Products for Your Salon Goals

 The shedding rake has tines that face downward and are widely spaced.
 With this tool, you can quickly say goodbye to mats and tangles and say hello to a fresh-looking coat.

 Interested in giving teeth to your grooming service, particularly when dealing with dogs that shed a lot?
 Loose fur can seem like one of your worst enemies in the dog salon.
 Fortunately, a shedding blade can be your best friend, helping you to overcome this annoying fur.

 A shedding blade looks like the blade of a hacksaw, featuring special teeth designed to get rid of all of that excess hair — and thus all of that extra unnecessary stress.

 Maybe shedding is not your client’s problem.
 In that case, you need a different device — namely a metal comb.
 Metal combs are perfect for those single-coat dog breeds that have just a few kinds that need to be worked out.
 Just comb tiny sections to work those tangles out.
 It’s that easy.

 Maybe figuring out dog combs and brushes is leaving you wanting to pull out your own hair.
 We’ve got a solution that was designed with a fine-tooth comb just to make your job easier.

 It’s a rubber hand glove — and the name says it all.
 All you do with this miracle gadget is slip it on your hand and then rub your furry friend.
 The glove makes brushing a dog’s furry coat and adding some shine to her an easy process.

 We offer a top-of-the-line pet grooming software that would make a perfect addition to your arsenal of grooming tools in the new year.
 The software allows you to conveniently schedule your services, track transactions and communicate with clients automatically.

 Contact us to find out more about the right grooming products to help you to take your pet salon to the next level in 2018.
 Looking for a new pet grooming software to kick off your 2018 goals?
-Try 123Pet absolutely free for 30 days!
+Try 123Pet absolutely free!